FindMySchool LogoFindMySchool

 The red-brick campus on Boundary Road has educated local pupils since 1969, when two separate sixth-form grammar schools merged to become Rushcliffe.
 That founding year marks the beginning of a journey that continues today with intensified purpose.
 The school's vision, "everyone will be given the chance to shine brightly," remains far more than a motto: it shapes how nearly 2,000 pupils aged 11-18 experience learning across a rigorously designed curriculum, competitive results, and an enrichment programme that Ofsted inspectors describe as "staggering."

 In May 2025, the school received Outstanding grades across all five inspection areas, confirming the trajectory established at its last full inspection a decade earlier.
-GCSE results consistently place the school in the top 25% of England (FindMySchool data), with an attainment score of 59.4 well above the national average.
-At A-level, results are equally strong; nearly two-thirds of grades achieve A*-B, positioning the school in the elite tier of state education.
-Sixth Form numbers have grown substantially, now accounting for over 400 of the 2,033 pupils on roll, a testament to its reputation locally and regionally.
+GCSE results consistently place the school in the top 25% of England (FindMySchool data), with an attainment score of 58.1.
+At A-level, results are equally strong; 70% of grades achieve A*-B, positioning the school in a strong national tier.
+The school now serves 2,032 pupils aged 11 to 18, a sign of its reputation locally and regionally.

 For families in the West Bridgford and surrounding Rushcliffe area seeking a non-selective, mixed secondary with both academic ambition and genuine breadth, Rushcliffe merits serious consideration.